lumeland/lume.land/docs/overview/installation.md

 This creates the `lume` command:

-- `lume init` will run the command `deno run -Ar https://lume.land` to initialize Lume in the current directory.
+- `lume init` will run the command `deno run -A https://lume.land/init.ts` to initialize Lume in the current directory.
 - `lume upgrade-cli` will upgrade the Lume CLI script to the latest version.
 - Any other command will be delegated to `deno task lume [...args]`.
 For